 CEO and Responsible Officer

-Sue is Head of Aspire Teaching School which has a specific focus on supporting primary schools across the Wakefield district.
+Sue is Head of Aspire Teaching School which has a specific focus on supporting primary schools across the Wakefield district and beyond.
 Aspire offers a wide range of leadership programmes focusing on developing the next generation of school / academy leaders.
+She is a member of the West Yorkshire Teaching School Council.

 Sue’s particular areas of expertise are in promotion of high standards across the primary phases, behaviour management and developing a rich, inspirational and memorable curriculum based on local community need.